 Argentina announced a few names not involved in their WC campaign and not listed for their Super Rugby team yet.
 Perhaps a few main and extended squad spots up for grabs, not a bad match to put your hand up for future selection.

 keen to see how the argy 12 and 13 go.
-They had a taste of play in the WC, but will be really important in the SR season to partner Hernandez.
+They had a taste of play in the WC, but will be really important in the Super Rugby season to partner Hernandez.
 Will they have the depth in fire power to put points on the board out wide without their Euro stars Bosch and Imhoff

 That was one of the strongest looking BaaBaas teams of recent times and Argentina have beaten them pretty convincingly.

 Some great tries scored.
 Very loose game as you'd expect but with all 23 of the players involved in this match available for Los Jaguares we can be pretty sure they're going to be very strong in super rugby.